-Founder-Artistic Director CEO
+Co-Founder-Artistic Director CEO

 Ballet Mistress & Coach

-Originally from Venezuela, Mrs. Montero began her ballet studies under the direction of Matilde Romo de Pierrefeu, at the school of ballet of Bellas Artes Theater, and graduated at the age of 15.
+Originally from Venezuela, Mrs. Montero began her ballet studies under the direction of Matilde Romo de Pierrefeu, at the School of Ballet of Bellas Artes Theater, and graduated at the age of 15.
 Her repertory includes principal roles in classical ballets Don Quixote, Raymonda, Le Corsaire, Swan Lake, Les Sylphides, The Nutcracker, Giselle, as well as roles in neo-classical and contemporary pieces.
-Lucia has performed in Venezuela with Ballet of Zulia, Maracaibo Ballet, The New Company, and in United States of America with Ballet Concerto of Miami, Momemtum Dance Company, Dance Theater West, and Ballet Nova.
+Lucia has performed in Venezuela with Ballet of Zulia, Maracaibo Ballet, The New Company, and in the United States of America with Ballet Concerto of Miami, Momentum Dance Company, Dance Theater West, and Ballet Nova.

 "Lucia brings her energy and expertise to every aspect of her involvement with the dancers".

-Lucia is married to co-founder~director Frank Galvez.
+Lucia is married to co-Founder~Artistic Director Emeritus Frank Galvez.